DyllanSchuster/ai-case-study/README.md

 Music production and Audio processing.

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
 The major trends, and innovations in the musical production world would be the developement of high-quality producer softwares at an affordable price, such as Abelton, FruityLoops, and even Garage Band.
-Music.AI is the next step in increasing access and capabilites to all musical artists, or audio engineers.
+Music.AI takes the torch from these softwares, by introducing a new era of musical production software enhance with AI technology.

 * What are the other major companies in this field?
+There are no other major players in audio seperation for audio tracks. *Music.ai* is the first of it's kind, with its flagship app *Moises.ai*.
+A few runnerups have come copying the technology, but no honorable mentions are worth sharing since Music.ai is so dominant in it's user base.
+---

 ## Results

 * What has been the business impact of this company so far?
+The company has created a tool that is as essential to a musician as their instrument would be.
+Speaking to local musicians I have discovered that their jobs are so much easier with the moises.ai app, and its capabilites in creating multi-instrumental tracking, click-tracking, and etc. at the touch of a finger.
+The industry is forever changed because it now allows producers and musicians to be more creative without having to do any tedious finessing of audio tracks.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

-* How is your company performing relative to competitors in the same field?
+The metrics would be the number, and type of users, utilizing the moises app.
+This group is 40 million stronc, which include superstars, and professional musicians, like Eloy Casagrande, new drummer of Slipknot, or Rom Gov, pro drummer of many olocal Austin and national bands.
+Another metric is the depth

+---
 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

-* Why do you think that offering this product or service would benefit the company?

-* What technologies would this additional product or service utilize?

-* Why are these technologies appropriate for your solution?
+I'd reccomend music.ai get into the AI music generative buisness.
+Also, they should create an AI agent or assistant that could help users of the moises.ai app navigate and produce songs.
+Lots of companies utilizing AI for music are on the generative side, whether it's lyrics, or beats.
+I think music.ai wouldn't have a hard time creating a module that suggests or recommends audio files to the producer/musician as they play live of record.
+The company processes over a million audio files a day, allowing their AI to process so many different creative ideas.  could increase user base to more amateurish music producers and musicians.
+This would initiate a new generation of music.